-These dimensions can be described in positive terms and provide a more holistic approach to the study of sleep.
+These dimensions can be described in positive terms to provide a more holistic approach to the study of sleep.
 They are also in line with the World Health Organization’s conceptualization of “health” as a “state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” (2006).
 Indeed, sleep health is a multidimensional concept that directs attention to the socioecological context in which sleep takes place.
-As Hale et al. (2020:88) note, "sleep health is a function of multiple levels of influence, ranging from individual behaviors to interpersonal factors, community influences, and broader societal influences."
+As Hale et al. (2020:88) note, “sleep health is a function of multiple levels of influence, ranging from individual behaviors to interpersonal factors, community influences, and broader societal influences.”

-Nevertheless, additional empirical research is required to shed light on those community and societal factors that affect sleep health, including the role of socio-cultural norms and expectations.
-Although sleep is often seen as an a-social and individual matter, it is in fact, embedded in the social world (Taylor 1993).
-Several sociological and anthropological studies have explored how people have thought about and practiced sleep in various historical periods and places around the world (Brunt and Steger 2008, Rudzik 2015, Steger 2017), empirically illustrating Simon Williams's observation that "How we sleep, when we sleep, where we sleep, what we make of sleep, and with whom we sleep, are all socially, culturally and historically variable matters" (Williams 2007a:314).
+Nevertheless, additional empirical research is required to shed light on those community and societal factors that affect sleep health, including the role of sociocultural norms and expectations.
+Although sleep is often seen as an asocial and individual matter, it is in fact embedded in the social world (Taylor 1993).
+Several sociological and anthropological studies have explored the different ways in which people around the world have thought about and practiced sleep in various historical periods (Brunt and Steger 2008, Rudzik 2015, Steger 2017), empirically illustrating Simon Williams’s observation that “How we sleep, when we sleep, where we sleep, what we make of sleep, and with whom we sleep, are all socially, culturally and historically variable matters” (Williams 2007a:314).

-In the same vein, Mathew Wolf-Meyer (2011, 2012, 2015) situated American's sleep within the broader spatiotemporal and economic regimes of contemporary American society and argued that the normative expectation for a consolidated seven to eight hour nightly sleep aligns with the institutions of work and family life under late capitalism.
+In the same vein, Mathew Wolf-Meyer (2011, 2012, 2015) situated sleep within the broader spatiotemporal and economic regimes of contemporary American society and argued that the normative expectation for a consolidated seven to eight hour nightly sleep aligns with the institutions of work and family life under late capitalism.
 Wolf-Meyer found that disordered sleepers struggle to regulate their sleep, for example through medical intervention or caffeine consumption, to make it fit this normative expectation.
-The expectation that sleep takes place in the confines of the bedroom is also a result of socio-historical changes: As Norbert Elias's work (Elias 1978[1939]) illustrates, sleep has been civilized in a similar way to other bodily functions that have been moved from the public to the private sphere.
+The expectation that sleep takes place in the confines of the bedroom is also a result of sociohistorical changes: As Norbert Elias’s work (Elias 1978[1939]) illustrates, sleep has been civilized in a similar way to other bodily functions that have been moved from the public to the private sphere.

-Further, Simon Williams (2007a) notes that there exists a "social etiquette of sleep," or a link between normativity and dormativity.
-Sleep behaviors are open to judgment by others, who might label sleepers as selfish (e.g., if they sleep instead of helping their spouses with the housework), attentive (e.g. sleepers prepared to give up on sleep when required), or stigmatized (e.g., snoring women).
-Meadows et al. (2008) contributed to our understanding of the link between normativity and dormativity by empirically examining the dynamics of the couple around "bad" behavior in sleep.
+Furthermore, Simon Williams (2007a) notes that there exists a “social etiquette of sleep,” or a link between normativity and dormativity.
+Sleep behaviors are open to judgment from others, who might label sleepers as selfish (e.g., when someone takes a nap instead of helping their spouse with the housework), attentive (e.g., in certain circumstances where a person is prepared to give up sleep), or stigmatized (e.g., a woman who snores).
+Meadows et al. (2008) contributed to our understanding of the link between normativity and dormativity by empirically examining the dynamics of the couple around “bad” sleep behavior.
 The authors show that breaking civilized codes of conduct in sleep could have biographical or public reputational impacts and cause embarrassment, especially among women.
-Other studies have shown that individuals are not entirely exempt from moral responsibility for what happens in their sleep: While they are not blamed for disrupting partners' sleep, they are still held accountable and expected to "do something" to diminish their snoring and the disturbance it causes (Zarhin 2020).
+Other studies have shown that individuals are not entirely exempt from moral responsibility for what happens in their sleep: While they are not blamed for disrupting their partners’ sleep, they are still held accountable and expected to “do something” to diminish their snoring and the disturbance it causes (Zarhin 2020).

-Despite these enlightening studies, there is a need for further empirical research to explore in-depth what kinds of socio-cultural norms and expectations currently prevail around sleep and what role spatiotemporal norms play in shaping individuals' sleep health.
-Such a nuanced understanding would enhance our knowledge of how the spatiotemporal order could affect individuals' health and wellbeing.
+Despite these enlightening studies, there is a need for further empirical research to explore in more depth what kinds of sociocultural norms and expectations currently prevail with regard to sleep.
+In particular, what is the role of spatiotemporal norms in shaping individuals’ sleep health?
+Such a nuanced understanding would enhance our knowledge of how spatiotemporal order potentially affects the health and well-being of every individual.